yujie123-1/Alzheimer-s-Disease-2024/Alternative Splicing Annotation/README.md

 ```
 Each column corresponds to a different sample (original bam file) and each row to an intron, which is identified as chromosome:intron_start:intron_end:cluster_id.

+# Contact
+If you have any comments, suggestions, questions, bug reports, etc, feel free to contact Yujie Yang ([yj.yang1@siat.ac.cn]()).

 # License
 LicenseFinder is released under the [MIT](http://www.opensource.org/licenses/mit-license) License.